Degree Completion Programs

 Quality across the curriculum is a priority.
 To ensure that the highest standards are consistently met, the Johnson College of Business completed the rigorous process of earning accreditation from The Association to Advance Collegiate Schools of Business (AACSB International).
 Less than five percent of the world’s business programs have earned this prestigious seal of approval.
 Earning a business degree from USC Upstate will allow students to rightfully claim to be a graduate of an internationally recognized program.

 In the business program, we also focus on students mastering the “soft skills” so essential to long-term career success.
 These skills include writing and presentation skills, networking, team building and leadership skills.
 Our professionalism program helps students obtain business “social skills” and includes our “protocol dinner” that enables students to feel comfortable in any business dining situation.
 Our focus is on student success and we do all we can to make sure every student succeeds in their coursework and in their careers.

 Sarah Butler is the advisor for this program.

-USC Upstate Greenville Campus offers degree completion programs in early childhood education, elementary education, and middle level education as well as non-degree options for completing coursework required for secondary education (grades 9-12) certification in the areas of English, Spanish, mathematics, science or social studies.
+USC Upstate Greenville Campus offers degree completion programs in early childhood education and elementary education.
 Although the curriculum and requirements of each program differ, the philosophy of each is common — to prepare effective educational practitioners to be innovators and leaders of education in the Upstate of South Carolina and in the United States.
 USC Upstate education students lead efforts to invigorate schools, promote business and school partnerships, and ensure a quality education for all P-12 students.